 Born and raised in Japan, Mayumi Ito moved to Alaska in the late 1980s with her husband and her then-six-month-old son to start a new chapter of her life.
 Many years later, her story in America’s Last Frontier still continues, and she’s loving every moment of it—except for driving in winter and paying higher shipping fees.
 Freelance translator by trade, Mayumi enjoys walking in the woods, reading good mysteries, and training with her agility dog, Pika.
 Her favorite quote is “The best is yet to be.”

-Ghada Itani was her grandma’s little companion, so she had the chance to visit many old ladies and listen to amazing weird stories from Lebanese culture.
-Studying archaeology and philosophy besides reading about paranormal phenomena and mystical knowledge was another way to satisfy her curiosity.
-But writing to tiny readers was a very delightful experience to her.
+Ghada Itani was her grandmother’s little companion, so she had the chance to visit many old ladies and listen to amazing (but weird) stories from Lebanese culture.
+She grew up with a tremendous amount of curiosity, which she satisfied by studying archaeology and philosophy, and read about paranormal phenomena and mystical knowledge.
+Writing children’s stories for Tiny Readers is a very delightful experience for her.

 Angela Lee is a wife, a mother, and a teacher of 19 years.
 She enjoys life at her Virginia woodland home with her husband, children, and pets.
 An avid reader, she is following her dream of becoming a children’s author.
 In her spare time, she enjoys family, food, music, and fun of all kinds.
 She is well known for her infectious laugh.
 Her students, family, and co-workers think she’s a hoot!
 But for some reason, her teenagers are less enthusiastic.